 The first step for potential donors is to learn more about what the process involves and to find out if you are a suitable donor.
 You will need to meet the clinic’s eligibility criteria (such as age, health and medical history).
 The clinic should also help you to consider what it will feel like to donate your eggs and make it clear what arrangements will be in place to enable any children produced from your eggs to contact you in the future.
 If you donate eggs in the UK then the children will have the right to know who you are, but there are different regulations in different countries.

 The next part of the egg donation process is very similar to the early stages of IVF.
 The donor will go through the same process in order to ensure that we can collect plenty of eggs.
 She will need to take medication to stimulate over-production of mature eggs in her ovaries.
 The eggs can then be collected with a fine needle and fertilised in vitro.
 Eggs can be frozen and used later, but they are often fertilised right away.

+Once the eggs have been collected from the donor, her role is complete.
+The final stage of the process is the fertilisation of the eggs and transfer of an embryo into the womb.
 If the eggs are to be used immediately, then you (or your surrogate) may need to take medication in order to synchronise the menstrual cycle with the donor.
 The donor eggs will be combined with the sperm in vitro.
 The resulting embryos will then be transferred directly into the womb.